p2pu/p2pu-theme/README.md

 > a.k.a.
 "P2PUstrap"

-We use this framework to make sure all our web properties follow the same constent brand.
+We use this framework to make sure all our web properties follow a consistent brand.
 You can use it too if you want a website that looks like ours!

 ## Getting started